-The Parent Company recognizes an allowance for expected credit losses (ECLs) for all debt instruments not held at fair value through profit or loss.
-ECLs are based on the difference between the contractual cash flows due in accordance with the contract and all the cash flows that the Parent Company expects to receive, discounted at an approximation of the original effective interest rate.
+The Group recognizes an allowance for expected credit losses (ECLs) for all debt instruments not held at fair value through profit or loss.
+ECLs are based on the difference between the contractual cash flows due in accordance with the contract and all the cash flows that the Group expects to receive, discounted at an approximation of the original effective interest rate.
 The expected cash flows will include cash flows from the sale of collateral held or other credit enhancements that are integral to the contractual terms.
 Equity instruments designated at FVOCI are not subject to impairment assessment.

-The Parent Company considers a financial asset as past due when contractual payments are over 90 days.
-However, in certain cases, the Parent Company may also consider a financial asset to be in default when internal or external information indicates that the Parent Company is unlikely to receive the outstanding contractual amounts in full before taking into account any credit enhancements held by the Parent Company.
+The Group considers a financial asset as past due when contractual payments are over 90 days.
+However, in certain cases, the Group may also consider a financial asset to be in default when internal or external information indicates that the Group is unlikely to receive the outstanding contractual amounts in full before taking into account any credit enhancements held by the Group.
 A financial asset is written off when there is no reasonable expectation of recovering the contractual cash flows.

 For financial assets such as advances to related parties, accrued interest, accounts with partners, ECLs are recognized in two stages.
 For credit exposures for which there has not been a significant increase in credit risk (SICR) since initial recognition, ECLs are provided for credit losses that result from default events that are possible within the next 12-months (a 12-month ECL).
-For those credit exposures for which there has been a significant increase in credit risk since initial recognition, a loss allowance is required for credit losses expected over the remaining life of the exposure, irrespective of the timing of the default (a lifetime ECL).
+For those credit exposures for which there has been a significant increase in credit losses expected over the remaining life of the exposure, irrespective of the timing of the default (a lifetime ECL).

-For cash and cash equivalents, the Parent Company applies the low credit risk simplification.
+For cash and cash equivalents, the Group applies the low credit risk simplification.
 The probability of default and loss given defaults are publicly available and are considered to be low credit risk investments.
-It is the Parent Company's policy to measure ECLs on such instruments on a 12-month basis.
+It is the Group's policy to measure ECLs on such instruments on a 12-month basis.
 However, when there has been a significant increase in credit risk since origination, the allowance will be based on the lifetime ECL.
-The Parent Company uses the ratings from reputable credit rating agencies to determine whether the debt instrument has SICR and to estimate ECLs.
+The Group uses the ratings from reputable credit rating agencies to determine whether the debt instrument has SICR and to estimate ECLs.